 - Multi-function LED digital display heater: Use advanced IC technology, Oval appearance, large LED display.

-- Clearly and accurately displays the water temperature, highlights your aquarium.
+- Clearly and accurately displays the water temperature, and highlights your aquarium.

 - No need to buy another thermometer.